annholmes/bats/README.md

 # bats
-Analysis of metabarcoding data for bat studies
+Analysis of metabarcoding data from bat studies